WOT

 To serve:

-• Plate the braised beef on top of the brown rice, add black beans to plate along with cooked plantains.
-Drizzle the Chipotle Aioli over the beef.
+• Plate the braised beef on top of the brown rice, and add black beans along with cooked plantains.
+Drizzle the chipotle aioli over the beef.
 Serve with gravy on the side.

 Copied Print